elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Factory Method's main goal is extensibility.
-Factory Methods are commonly used in applications that manage, maintain, or manipulate groups of distinct but similar objects (i.e., methods and properties).
+      <strong>Interview Response:</strong> The Factory Method's primary goal is extensibility.
+Factory Methods commonly get used in applications that manage, maintain, or manipulate groups of distinct but similar objects (i.e., methods and properties).
     </div>
   </div>
 </details>